abhi-singh-123/Lending-club-case-study/README.md

 #### 3. Analysis
       As part of analysis, univariate, segmented univariate and bivariate analysis was done.
 Following are the observations made:--

-      # Summary and Insights
+#### Summary and Insights

    #### Univariate Analysis

-This was done majorly to understand the general distriution
+      This was done majorly to understand the general distriution for each labels/columns separately.

             - A total of ~13.6% customers in total are defaulters
             - 73% customers went for shorter term loan of 36months term while 27% went for 60 months term loan
             - Interest rate is more densed between 10-15%
             - 10+ years experienced people are more in number who needs loan
             - Majority of borrowers don't have their own house
             - Majority of borrowers are not verified
             - Majority of borrowers income is less than 70k
             - Most of the borrowers didn't have public bankruptcies record
             - Most loans were issued in Q4
             - Most of the loans were taken with the purpose of "Debt Consolidation"

    #### Segmented Univariate Analysis

+      This was done to draw inference based on one vaiable when segmented.

       - The chances to default for 60 months term loan is higher compared to 36 months loan.
       - People with lower salary is more likely to default.
 Trend shows people with salary between 40k-70k has around 15% chance to default while the one in higher income group of 70k-85k has 11% chance